HongyuHe/text-adventure/docs/assignment2.md

 The UML diagram for the interaction is as follows :-
 ![State machine diagrams](./assets/init_sequence.PNG "State machine diagram 1")

-The game initlization sequence is divided into two main parts.
+The game initialization sequence is divided into two main parts.
 The upper half of the diagram shows the initialization of the game with the correct objects, their lifelines, their types and the right functions/values used as messages.
 The lower half shows the two alternate scenarios in prescriptive detail till the point in time that the game just starts its execution.
 The description of the two main phases is as follows :-
 - Pre-Initialization: The engine being the main controller of the game invokes the initializer object by passing the game path of the selected user's choice from the UIHandler.
 This is abstracted away in this sequence diagram.
 The main initialization occurs from this step as follows :-
     - The `initializer` object is invoked and the initializer starts reading the JSON files available in the game path variable provided to it by means of the `loadGameFiles()` function.
     - The initializer *deserializes* the JSONs internally and maps them to the respective Entity types and loads a list of entities for each type.
 These are the Items, Player, Obstacles, Areas and NPCs.